Azure managed applications overview

 You can publish your managed application either externally or internally.

 The service catalog is an internal catalog of approved solutions for users in an organization.
 You use the catalog to ensure compliance with certain organizational standards while they providing solutions for the organizations.
-Employees use the catalog to easily discover the rich set of applications that are recommended and approved by their IT departments.
+Employees use the catalog to easily discover applications that are recommended and approved by their IT departments.
 They see the managed applications that other people in their organization share with them.

 For information about publishing a Service Catalog managed application, see Create service catalog application.